 From their beginning, graduate degrees at Marietta College have been designed to build on the College's liberal arts foundation and its strong undergraduate programs, to provide professional education and to serve the needs of our region.
 Today Marietta College offers four such degrees.
-The Master of Arts in Education, which extends the College's strength in undergraduate teacher education, has enabled hundreds of teachers to continue their education and to prepare for advancement in their profession.
 The Master of Science in Physician Assistant Studies prepares health care professionals to address some of the most pressing needs of this region and indeed, of the world.
 The Master of Arts in Psychology serves recent college graduates, some current undergraduate students who participate in the 3+2 program, and mid-career professionals who wish to develop a deeper understanding of the human condition and to advance in social service fields.
-The Master of International Corporate Media, combines work in the fields of graphic design, journalism and corporate communication to help students from the United States and abroad prepare for meaningful work in international business and professional arenas.
+The Master of Corporate Media combines work in the fields of graphic design, journalism and corporate communication to help students from the United States and abroad prepare for meaningful work in international business and professional arenas.
+The Master of Arts in Education prepares educator leaders to serve as efective change agents and collaborators in order to solve problems and facilitate student learning.